CiscoDevNet/intersight-powershell/docs/Initialize-IntersightKubernetesNodeInfo.md

 ```

 ### -KubeletVersion
-The kubelet is the primary \&amp;quot;node agent\&amp;quot; that runs on each node.
+The kubelet is the primary \&quot;node agent\&quot; that runs on each node.
 It can register the node with the apiserver using one of such as the hostname; a flag to override the hostname; or specific logic for a cloud provider.
 This field describes the kubelet version the node currently using.

 ```yaml
 Type: string